Setting up a Savings Plan

 Step two: Decide on a savings goal

 Now that you know how much you can save and put away each month you can head on to the fun part, making a savings goal.
 Your savings goals can be short or long term but either way make sure it’s something attainable.

 Short term savings goals may include a new pair of shoes, a holiday, a diamond ring or a home deposit.
-Long term savings goals are plans you want to achieve in five or more year.
-This could include paying off your mortgage, savings for your child's education or saving for retirement.
+Long term savings goals are plans you want to achieve in five or more years.
+This could include paying off your mortgage, saving for your child's education or saving for retirement.

 Also ensure that the timeframe you hope to achieve your goal by is practical.
 If not it can lead to disappointment.
 There’s no point setting yourself the goal of buying a brand new car in 18 months if you’re only saving $500 a month. $9,000 won’t get you something decent with four wheels!